 The Beat's (a.k.a Jim Fischer) picks for August.

 August includes two of central Ohio's best festivals, each paying tribute to a particular cultural heritage.
-The Dublin Irish Festival runs Aug.
-1-3, and Festival Latino is held the following weekend, Aug.
-9-10.
-Both are chock full of great music, dance, food and cultural activities for the whole family, with a special emphasis on family and children's activities as well.
-We highly recommend the Kids Highland Games and the Mexican Flowers workshops, respectively.
+The Dublin Irish Festival runs July 31 through Aug.
+2, and Festival Latino is held the following weekend, Aug.
+8-9.
+Both are chock full of great music, dance, food and cultural activities for the whole family, with a special emphasis on family and children's activities, as well.
+Nothing like family fun that also exposes your kids to cultural heritage in the process.
+(Note: there is an admission fee for the Irish fest, but not for Festival Latino.)

 ProMusica Chamber Orchestra will play three summer concerts on the lawn at Franklin Park Conservatory Aug.
-7, 9 and 10.
-The concerts are free (unless you'd like table reserved seating) and you can bring the family and a picnic dinner.
-These concerts are terrific introductions to orchestral music for youngsters - the relaxed outdoor setting allows kids to play, eat and listen in a comfortable setting.
-Additionally, pre-concert activities for kids begin at 7 p.m., an hour before the music starts.
+6, 8 and 9.
+The concerts are free (unless you'd like reserved table seating), and you can bring the family and a picnic dinner.
+These concerts are terrific introductions to orchestral music for youngsters - the relaxed outdoor setting allows kids to play, eat and listen as they are comfortable and as parents allow.
+Additionally, preconcert activities for kids begin at 7 p.m., an hour before the music starts.

 -The Fam Five and The Beat are arts and entertainment coverage from Jim Fischer at ThisWeek Community News.
 Check out weekly coverage at ThisWeekNEWS.com/thebeat.